 Alan Ward is an artist, designer and collaborator based in Manchester, UK.
 His personal projects and photographic works are based around the subject of ‘place’ including Costumbre (ritual), and Chateau Series I & II, the latter resulting in a publication with poet Helen Tookey entitled Telling the Fractures.
+The projects are often informed by research and archives, whether these be personal or institutional.
+And increasingly community engagement has become a significant part of outcomes.

-Recent photographic work features in Breaking Ground a new publication from an artist residency at the abandoned football ground of Bradford Park Avenue, designed by Ward this book was short-listed for the William Hill Sports Book of the Year 2017.
+Recent photographic work features in Breaking Ground a publication from an artist residency at the abandoned football ground of Bradford Park Avenue, designed by Ward this book was short-listed for the William Hill Sports Book of the Year 2017.
 He also completed an Ex(s)ports european arts commission, again with Gabie, in conjunction with the KAA Gent Ladies football team in Belgium.

 In 2014, Citizen Manchester a two year artist residency with Dan Dubowitz at Manchester Central Library during its refurbishment, culminated in an exhibition of interventions at both the Central Library and Manchester Art Gallery.
 A significant publication by Manchester University Press accompanied the exhibition (designed by Ward).